 ICT-based mobile work

 ICT-based mobile work is not suitable for all jobs.
 It must be possible to perform the necessary tasks away from an employer’s premises or any other fixed workplace.
-Workers also need to be able to access company communications systems and exchange work-relevant information wherever they are and at any time.
-This requires some kind of cloud computing system for data storage with virtual access from mobile devices and the related infrastructure, as well as agreed procedures for communication and information exchange.
+Sometimes, workers also need to be able to access company communications systems and exchange work-relevant information wherever they are and at any time.
+This might require some kind of cloud computing system for data storage with virtual access from mobile devices and the related infrastructure, as well as agreed procedures for communication and information exchange.
 The work culture also needs to foster a sufficient level of trust in staff by the employer so that they can delegate responsibilities and accept a certain loss of managerial control.
 Workers, in turn, must be able and willing to organise and manage their work.

 Employers use ICT-based mobile work to increase flexibility in work organisation and introduce innovative work practices, hoping to achieve efficiency and productivity gains through the best use of time.
 As ICT-based mobile work becomes more common for specialists, knowledge workers and management, it may help employers to attract skilled labour.
 Costs can also be cut by reducing office space.